JesusD007/BHDTest/README.md

 ### Database Setup

-Once the required Entity Framework dependencies are installed, use the following commands in the **NuGet Package Manager Console** to set up the database:
+Once the required Entity Framework dependencies are installed, use the following commands in the **NuGet Package Manager Console** to set up the database direcly from code :

 ```bash
 Add-Migration InitDB